florimondmanca/djangorestframework-api-key/docs/security.md

 [API keys ≠ Security](https://nordicapis.com/why-api-keys-are-not-enough/): depending on your situation, you should probably not use API keys only to authorize your clients.

-Besides, you do NOT recommend using this package for authentication, i.e. retrieving user information from API keys.
+Besides, it is NOT recommended to use this package for authentication, i.e. retrieving user information from API keys.

 Indeed, **using API keys shifts the responsability of Information Security on your clients**.
 This induces risks, especially if detaining an API key gives access to confidential information or write operations.
 For example, an attacker could impersonate clients if they let their API keys leak.